What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 • Consider enrolling in a usage-based telematics program, which rewards safe driving in real time

-Learn more about how an accident affects your rates and what to expect at renewal.
+Learn more about how license points affect your rates and what to expect after violations.
+You can also read about how a claim affects your rates at renewal.

 Trusted by Thousands